Didactics and Training

 - Applying adult learning theory and competency-based education to educational activities.

-- Understanding the use of community engagement to understand the health needs of the community and to translate research findings.
+- Using community engagement to understand the health needs of the community and to translate research findings.